kumahq/kuma-website/app/_src/production/cp-deployment/multi-zone.md

 ```

 By default, it's exposed on [port 5685]{% if_version lte:2.1.x %}(/docs/{{ page.version }}/networking/networking){% endif_version %}{% if_version gte:2.2.x %}(/docs/{{ page.version }}/production/use-mesh#control-plane-ports){% endif_version %}.
 In this example the value is `35.226.196.103:5685`.
 You pass this as the value of `<global-kds-address>` when you set up the zone control planes.
-In this example the value is `35.226.196.103:5685`.
-You pass this as the value of `<global-kds-address>` when you set up the zone control planes.

 {% endtab %}